Onepredict/onebone/wiki/development_guide.md

 $ make setup
 ```
 *Note*: If you develop in Windows OS, the `make` command may not work.
 Then, this [link](http://gnuwin32.sourceforge.net/packages/make.htm) will be helpful.
+## Documentation
+This section is about something you need to know about writing docstrings, which are rendered to produce HTML documentation using [Sphinx](https://www.sphinx-doc.org/en/master/).
+Please use the [formatting standard](https://numpydoc.readthedocs.io/en/latest/format.html#format) of `numpydoc` as shown in their [example](https://numpydoc.readthedocs.io/en/latest/example.html#example).

+## Unit tests
+`oplib` follows the `numpy`'s [Testing Guidelines](https://numpy.org/devdocs/reference/testing.html) which is the definitive guide to writing unit tests of SciPy code.

 ## You should do something before `git push`
 ### Auto-Format